-To adjust the filter resonance or selectivity, maintain the shift switch pressed (or lock the shift state) and turn the Range potentiometer, while the Filter FX is activated.
+To adjust the filter resonance or selectivity, maintain the Alt switch pressed (or lock the alt state) and turn the Range potentiometer, while the Filter FX is activated.

 For editing, the filter, when actived, always has the priority.
-In other words, you cannot edit the parameters from a $Space\ FX$ or a $Delay\ FX$ while the $Filter\ FX$ is enabled.
+In other words, you cannot edit the parameters from a Space FX or a Delay FX while the Filter FX is enabled.
 This is a limitation of the device.